utkuboduroglu/utkuboduroglu.github.io/_posts/2025-12-06-why-this-blog-exists.md

 ---

 Hey there, thanks for checking out my blog!
-I've been wanting to re-open this blog for the purpose of sharing my thoughts and the sorts of "experiments" I make throughout my daily life, but have constantly found myself struggling.
+I've been wanting to re-make this blog for the purpose of sharing my thoughts and the sorts of "experiments" I make throughout my daily life, but have constantly found myself struggling.
 It more and more seems like my life has started revolving around social networks or content platforms, where I